Separating Quantum and Classical Advice with Good Codes: Technical Overview

-By instantiating this recipe with carefully chosen multiplicity codes, we arrive at our classical oracle separation.
+By instantiating this recipe with multiplicity codes, we arrive at our classical oracle separation.

-\paragraph{Moving to the Advice Setting: $\BQP/\qpoly$ vs. $\BQP/\poly$.} Unfortunately, the set approximation problem is easy with {\em trusted} advice: a single classical bit suffices to indicate whether the set in question is large or small.
-Here, the relative simplicity of our separation (which uses almost entirely classical ideas) and our use of a $\TFNP$ problem allows us to extend our separation to the question of $\BQP/\qpoly$ and $\BQP/\poly$.
+\paragraph{Moving to the Advice Setting: $\BQP/\qpoly$ vs. $\BQP/\poly$.} As mentioned previously, a separation in the proof setting does not immediately imply an advice-style separation.
+In fact, the $\mathsf{CISS}$ problem is easy with {\em trusted} advice: a single classical bit suffices to indicate whether the set in question is large or small.

+The general paradigm we follow begins with an idea of \cite{AK07}: after sampling a random binary language $\Ll \subseteq \{0, 1\}^n$, the \cite{AK07} oracle essentially outputs whether an instance $x$ is in the language if it is also given as input a specific quantum state $\ket{\psi}$.
+Intuitively, if it is hard to find $\ket{\psi}$ given classical advice, then it should be difficult to decide $\Ll$.
+In this manner, \cite{AK07} transform a hard quantum search problem into a hard decision problem (relative to a quantum oracle).
+The classical oracle separation of \cite{BHNZ25}, being a kind of ``classicalization'' of the Aaronson-Kuperberg oracle, has a similar quantum search problem associated with it.
+However, since a classical oracle can no longer directly check the answer to a quantum search problem, obtaining a classical oracle separation between $\BQP/\qpoly$ and $\BQP/\poly$ seems to necessitate the use of a hard \emph{classical search problem} instead.

+Here, the relative simplicity of our separation and our use of a classical search/$\TFNP$ problem allows us to straightforwardly extend our results to the question of $\BQP/\qpoly$ and $\BQP/\poly$.
 In contrast, it is not at all obvious (to us) how to construct even a candidate separating language based on the (decisional) spectral Forrelation problem of \cite{BHNZ25}.